securego/gosec/README.md

 Inspects source code for security problems by scanning the Go AST.

+### Project status

+Gas is still in alpha and accepting feedback from early adopters.
+We do not consider it production ready at this time.

 ### Usage

 Gas can be configured to only run a subset of rules, to exclude certain file